Student council: Germany

 Student representation is very important in the German school system.
-Each state in the Federal Republic of Germany has its own peculiarities in the system, but they are by and large similar.
-Although education in Germany is a matter for the federal states, there is a Federal student Conference where all state student councils can elect delegates to participate and exchange views on nationwide problems that arise in education.
+Each state in the Federal Republic of Germany has its own peculiarities in the system, but they are, by and large, similar.
+Although education in Germany is a matter for the federal states, there is a Federal Student Conference where all state student councils can elect delegates to participate and exchange views on nationwide problems that arise in education.
 Every school in Germany has a student council.
 In the case of major changes that affect school life, the student council must agree.
 According to the student council, every district or larger city has a District student council/City student council.
-At the municipal level, these councils deal with the school authorities and with the individual institutions, such as school offices, etc. Above this there is a state student representation in each state, where delegates from each district/city of the respective state come to exchange ideas.
-This body is granted extensive rights such as a budget of between €40,000 and €70,000 for material costs, but is also obliged to consult with the Ministry of Education when important decisions are made.
+At the municipal level, these councils deal with the school authorities and with the individual institutions, such as school offices, etc. Above this, there is a state student representation in each state, where delegates from each district/city of the respective state come to exchange ideas.
+This body is granted extensive rights, such as a budget of between €40,000 and €70,000 for material costs, but is also obliged to consult with the Ministry of Education when important decisions are made.

+Schools in parts of Europe such as in Germany and Austria, secondary schools use the term "student speaker" ("Schülersprecher" in Germany, "Schulsprecher" in Austria) for schoolwide student representatives and "class representative" ("Klassensprecher") for classroom representatives.

 Greece

-In Greece, student representation is considered the limestone of democracy.
-All public secondary schools have a student council which consists of 15 members: a president, a vice-president, a secretary and 12 equal voting members.
-Additionally, all classes have a separate student council which consists of 5 members: a president, a secretary, a treasurer and 2 equal voting members.
+In Greece, student representation is considered the cornerstone of democracy.
+All public secondary schools have a student council which consists of 15 members: a president, a vice-president, a secretary, and 12 equal voting members.
+Additionally, all classes have a separate student council which consists of 5 members: a president, a secretary, a treasurer, and 2 equal voting members.

-By law, every school should elect these councils around when a month has passed since the start of the school year.
-The 5-member councils for each class are elected first, and about a week later the 15-member school council is elected.
+By law, every school should elect these councils around a month after the start of the school year.
+The 5-member councils for each class are elected first, and about a week later, the 15-member school council is elected.

 As of 2024, these councils don't play a role in school life.
 Their role is mostly to give suggestions to the school staff about the school and excursions, with no guarantee of them accepting their suggestions.
 In recent years, the votes of the 15-member councils have been used by students to close a school for a few days because of a dispute the students have with the staff (κατάληψη).
-These councils, and especially the 5-member class councils have mostly educational value on teaching students how to vote, and actual power is none or very limited.
+These councils, and especially the 5-member class councils, have mostly educational value in teaching students how to vote, and actual power is none or very limited.
 On average, a 15-member school council will convene less than five times in a school year, and a 5-member class council less than three.